CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface Geometry of CCS to Mitigate Global Warming: Appendix A. Physics formulation

-In addition to the symbols used in the static part, we have the pore pressure of fluid defined over the domain as $p$, and the fluid flux $\boldsymbol{q}=-\boldsymbol{\kappa}/\mu \nabla p$, which is Darcy's law that associate the flux with the pore pressure by permeability $\boldsymbol{\kappa}$ and dynamic viscosity $\mu$.
+In addition to the symbols used in the static part, we have the pore pressure of the fluid defined over the domain as $p$, and the fluid flux $\boldsymbol{q}=-\boldsymbol{\kappa}/\mu \nabla p$, which is Darcy's law that associates the flux with the pore pressure through the permeability $\boldsymbol{\kappa}$ and the dynamic viscosity $\mu$.